Character Descriptions: How To Write Them (in 3 Steps)

 “Mr. Croup likes words, while Mr. Vandemar is always hungry.
 Also, they look nothing alike.”

 Or, describe physical characteristics in an abstract way — that is, use similes and metaphors.
-In A Christmas Carol, Dickens does not describe Scrooge as a Christmas-hating miser.
-Instead, Scrooge is:
+In Charles Dickens' A Christmas Carol, Dickens does not describe Scrooge as a Christmas-hating miser.
+Instead, Scrooge in this Christmas book is:

 “Hard and sharp as flint, from which no steel had ever struck out generous fire; secret, and self-contained, and solitary as an oyster.”

 Whether you’re describing yourself to a friend or a friend is describing you to someone else, it’s very unlikely either of you would give a painstaking, perfectly objective account.
 Biases exist in every aspect of life, so it’s okay to be biased in character descriptions, too.